 In this course students will learn all about the features of classical storytelling and students will look at the views and values of people in Elizabethan and Jacobean England by studying a Shakespearian text.
 Students will also discover the beliefs of people who lived in Victorian times and the consequences of The Industrial Revolution that they lived under by studying a 19th century text.
 All this before learning about the beginning of the welfare state and the birth of modern society in students' 20th Century text all while examining the changing attitudes towards society in an anthology of poems.

 Students will be assessed at the end of this course by completing two exams: Shakespeare and the 19th-Century Novel and Modern Texts and Poetry.

-The exams will measure how well students have achieved the following assessment objectives:
+They will study: